The partial K function: Accounting for covariates and long scale phenomena

 \section{Accounting for covariates and long scale phenomena}

 In many applications, it is also important to be able to account for covariates.
 The partial $K$ function developed here can be readily extended to add covariate effects by simply including them as covariate processes.
-In particular, say that we also observe some random fields $W_1,\ldots,W_Q$ over the same region as our point processes.
-We can treat these random fields as additional processes in our system.
-Then, we can estimate joint spectra using the methodology proposed by \cite{grainger2025spectral}, and transform the resultant partial spectra back into space as described here.
-All of the additional results regarding bias effects translate exactly, with the slight caveat that there are some effects of sampling if the random fields are observed on a grid that is not sufficiently fine.
+In particular, suppose that in addition to the point processes $N_1,\ldots,N_P$, we also observe random fields $Y_1,\ldots,Y_Q$ over the same region.
+For each field $Y_j$, define the corresponding random measure $\xi_j$ by $\xi_j(B) = \int_B Y_j(u) \de u$ for $ B \in \borel{\RR^2}$.
+Then the joint system consisting of the point processes $N_1,\ldots,N_P$ and the random measures $\xi_1,\ldots,\xi_Q$ can be treated within the same spectral framework \citep[see][for example]{daley2003introduction,grainger2025spectral}.
+In particular, the partial spectra are formed exactly as before from the joint spectral density matrix of this enlarged system, and the resulting partial $C$ and $K$ functions are obtained by the same inverse transformation as in the point process case.
+The analogues of \cref{prop:sdf2c,prop:bestprediction,prop:partialcov:isresidualcov} hold for this enlarged system.